Gabriel Bitan

 Gabriel Bitan (born 23 July 1998) is a Romanian track and field athlete.
 He was a bronze medalist at the 2023 European Athletics Indoor Championships in the long jump.
 He competed at the 2023 World Athletics Championships.

 Early life

 From Bucharest, his parents competed in athletics, his father in the long jump, and his mother in the triple jump.
 He attended Middle School 120 Mărţişor and started athletics in 2008.
+He set a world U13 best long jump of 7.02 metres in 2012, a record that stood until 2026.

 Career

 Bitan won gold medals in the long jump and as part of the Romanian sprint relay team at the Balkan Athletics Championships for Juniors, which took place in Turkey in 2013.
 In the same year, he won the gold medal in the long jump at the European Youth Olympic Festival in Utrecht.

 He has won multiple senior Romanian national long jump titles, indoors and outdoors, since his first wins in both in 2019.
 He also won the long jump titles at the 2019 Balkan Athletics Indoor Championships and the 2021 and 2022 Balkan Athletics Championships.

 He won the Romanian Indoor Athletics Championships in Bucharest in 2021 with a personal best distance of 8.14 metres.
 Competing at the 2021 European Athletics Indoor Championships in March 2021, Bitan finished in eighth place in Toruń, Poland with a distance of 7.72 metres.